 (b) Art

-(i) Art-works belong to art-forms—groups of productions that compete for consumption by people who possess specific skills or competencies of consumption.
-The greater the aesthetic pleasure these consumers derive from a work consumed in accordance with these skills, the greater the demand for it.
-This competitive niche exists within a wider market: artworks compete for consumption against food, defence, housing, mating opportunities, etc. The market is shaped by aesthetic pleasure, as well as by other factors such as the existence of supporting productive entities, such as technology, wealth, and cultural institutions.
+(i) Artworks belong to art-forms—groups of productions that compete for consumption by people who possess specific skills or competencies of consumption—a society of similarly-skilled people constitute an artistic niche for the art-form.
+The greater the aesthetic pleasure these consumers derive from a work consumed in accordance with these skills, the deeper their cognitive engagement with it.
+As a consequence, works that give greater aesthetic pleasure are in greater demand.
+This competitive niche exists within a wider market: artworks compete for resources against food, defence, housing, mating opportunities, etc. The art-market is shaped by aesthetic pleasure, as well as by other factors such as the existence of supporting productive entities, such as technology, wealth, and cultural institutions.
 (Lopes 2017 emphasizes these supporting institutions.)

-(ii) Cultural Selection Within an artform, artworks differ with respect to their capacity to produce enjoyment when consumed in a particular manner-learned way.
+(ii) Cultural Selection Within an artform, artworks differ with respect to their capacity to produce enjoyment when skilfully consumed in a manner-learned way.
 Artists create new artworks, and sometimes they do so in a way that challenges an audience by requiring it to adjust existing skills of consumption.
 This kind of innovation enriches the competencies of consumption that prevail in the artform.
 Over time, the artworks for which there is more demand are imitated more, and thus their characteristics tend to be promulgated proportionately more within a culture.
 This is a homogenizing influence that creates and preserves norms and expectations even within a gradually evolving artform.

-(iii) The gradual evolution of artforms is explained by innovations that successfully take hold in a local market.
+(iii) The gradual evolution of artforms is explained by the varying success that innovations enjoy in capturing the aesthetic pleasure of skilled consumers in a local market.
+A work in an artform attracts the focus of skilled consumers.
+When it does this, the manner of cognitive engagement employed by these consumers is reinforced.
+This encourages the production of more works that cater to this manner of consumption.

-In brief, art-works that call for the same culture-learned method of consumption directly compete with one another for skilled consumption producing aesthetic pleasure.
+In brief, artworks that call for the same culture-learned method of consumption directly compete with one another for skilled consumption producing aesthetic pleasure.
 This results in a process that is comparable to micro-evolution due to natural selection.
 Demand, analogous to fitness, determines market share both of art-forms and of individual works in these art-forms.
 Innovation, analogous to mutation, produces new types of artworks; these create demand depending on how well adapted these are to existing skills.
 Micro-evolution in art is, thus, a process that operates against the background of a continuity in skills of consumption.

 Theories of cultural evolution, such as those found in Dawkins (1976) and Lumsden and Wilson (1981) and their successors concentrate on micro-evolution.
 Their approach, very roughly, is that cultural transmission is determined by the suitability of what one may call ideas (“memes,” “culturgens”) to the mental characteristics of humans.
 (As Tim Lewens 2015, 11, writes: “the conditions required for natural selection to act are present in the realm of culture.”)
 As far as art is concerned, this approach assumes a homogeneous market.